carpentries/lesson-development-training/episodes/lesson-content.md

 Generally speaking, you should try to transfer the drafted content from your lesson design notes into the lesson website.
 Here are some suggestions for things you might try:

-1. Add your list of prerequisite knowledge/skills as a fenced div with the `prereq` class to your `index.md` file.
+1. Add different types of exercises - e.g. add a `discussion`.
 2. [Add some tabbed content](https://carpentries.github.io/sandpaper-docs/episodes.html#tabbed-content) in your episode.
 3. Start a glossary of terms in the `learners/reference.md` file, referring to [the Workbench documentation on how to add a list of term definitions](https://carpentries.github.io/sandpaper-docs/editing.html#learners).
 4. Look through the [Workbench component guide](https://carpentries.github.io/sandpaper-docs/instructor/component-guide.html) and try implementing some of the other flavours of fenced div.